platenio/platen/modules/platen/docs/markup/section.md

     TrimsLeadingWhiteSpace: true
 ---

-The `section` codeblock renderer makes it possible for you to add a list of links to pages in a content section with their summary to provide context for those pages.
+The `section` codeblock markup makes it possible for you to add a list of links to pages in a content section with their summary to provide context for those pages.

 When used, it inserts a [sref:`<div>`][s01] element containing a description list ([`<dl>`][s02])